SNAPSHOT OF INDICATORS

 The female questionnaire gathers specific information on education, migration; fertility and fertility preferences; family planning access, choice and use; empowerment; quality of family planning services; and exposure to family planning messaging in the media.
 In addition, the female questionnaire gathers data from women who were pregnant and recently postpartum women on key indicators of maternal health such as receipt and quality of antenatal care and delivery experience.

 All PMA questionnaires are administered using Open Data Kit software and Android smartphones.
-The PMA Ethiopia questionnaires appeared in the three local languages (Amharic, Afan, Oromo, and Tigrigna), in addition to English.
+The PMA Ethiopia questionnaires appeared in the two local languages (Amharic, and Afan Oromo), in addition to English.
 The questionnaires were translated using available translations from similar population surveys and experts in translation.
 The interviews were conducted in the local languages.

 The PMA Ethiopia fieldwork training started with a training of the entire field staff.
-The trainings started with a training of trainers (TOT)was held from July 31st to August 3rd 2019 in Addis Ababa.
-This was followed by a series of resident enumerator (REs) trainings from August 20th to September 7, 2019.
-The trainings were led by staff PMA staff from the Bill & Melinda Gates Institute for Population and Reproductive Health and Addis Ababa University.
+The trainings started with a training of trainers (TOT) was held from September 20-26th, 2021 in Addis Ababa.
+This was followed by a series of resident enumerator (REs) trainings from September 29th to October 9th, 2021.
+The trainings were led by staff PMA staff from Addis Ababa University, with staff and faculty from the Bill & Melinda Gates Institute for Population and Reproductive Health providing remote support.

 Throughout the trainings, all field staff were evaluated based on their performance on several written and phone-based assessments and class participation.
 All training participants were given in-depth instructions on survey protocols, the questionnaires and guidance for conducting interviews using an Android phone.

-The resident enumerator training was conducted primarily in Amharic, whereas some small group sessions were conducted in Afan, Oromo, and Tigrigna.
+The resident enumerator training was conducted primarily in Amharic, whereas some small group sessions were conducted in Afan Oromo.

 Data Collection & Processing